If you’re looking for a cast iron pot for your kitchen, there are many options to choose from.

 Even though a Dutch oven and a braising pan are basically the same type of cookware that looks different, they differ in terms of overall performance.

 Braising pans are intended for the purpose of cooking meats specifically.
-They are short and wide and they come with thick sides, a heavy lid, and heavy base.
+They are short and wide and they come with thick sides, a heavy lid, and a heavy base.
 They typically have sloped sides as opposed to straight ones, unlike Dutch ovens.

 Dutch ovens, however, are taller in size but they also have thick sides, a heavy lid, and a heavy bottom.
 They are also used to brown meat but they’re a lot less convenient to use.